davidwesst/davidwesst.github.io/content/gamelog/sagres/index.md

     overall: 2
 ---

-Sagres is a game that pulls on my nostalgia for Unchartered Waters: New Horizons for the SNES.
+Sagres is a game that pulls on my nostalgia for Uncharted Waters: New Horizons for the SNES.
 And although I went though it, I can understand why people without the nostalgic feeling would get through the entire game.

 ## What I Didn't Like